sgsinclair/visualization/visualization.md

 * Source URL: https://voyant-tools.org
 * Creator and Affiliation: Stéfan Sinclair & Geoffrey Rockwell

 Voyant Tools is a web-based text analysis and visualization environment.
 One of its strengths is in moving quickly from one or more text documents to a wide variety of tools and visualizations for interpretation.
-Some of the visualizations are more common (like the [Cirrus](https://voyant-tools.org/docs/#!/guide/cirrus) wordcloud or the [Trends](https://voyant-tools.org/docs/#!/guide/trends) line chart of terms) while others are more unusual and playful (like [Knots](http://voyant-tools.org/docs/#!/guide/knots) or [TextualArc](https://voyant-tools.org/docs/#!/guide/textualarc) inspired by the classic [TextArc](https://textarc.org/) by Bradford Paley).
+Some of the visualizations are more common (like the [Cirrus](https://voyant-tools.org/docs/#!/guide/cirrus) word cloud or the [Trends](https://voyant-tools.org/docs/#!/guide/trends) line chart of terms) while others are more unusual and playful (like [Knots](http://voyant-tools.org/docs/#!/guide/knots) or [TextualArc](https://voyant-tools.org/docs/#!/guide/textualarc) inspired by the classic [TextArc](https://textarc.org/) by Bradford Paley).

-Voyant Tools can be suggestive of ways of visualizing data that starts as unstructured text (i.e. not tabular data).
+Voyant Tools can suggest ways of visualizing data when you start with unstructured text (i.e. not tabular data).
 We ask students to skim through the [full list of tools](https://voyant-tools.org/docs/#!/guide/tools) and then to explore Voyant with a corpus of their own essays to see if they can discover unsuspected characteristics of their writing.
+It also can be used to show how different visualizations can interact in different views that combine tools.

 ### BatchGeo